 Ericaceous plants include rhododendron, camellia, azalea, pieris, summer-flowering heathers (calluna) and even Japanese maples (acer) among others.
 This also applies to blueberries.

-If your soil is alkaline clay, you could try digging a large hole, lining it with plastic sheeting, making some drainage holes in the plastic, and then filling with a lime-free soil.
-However, this doesn’t always work very well and is a bit of a risk.
+If your soil is alkaline, you could try digging a large hole, lining it with plastic sheeting, making some drainage holes in the plastic, and then filling with a lime-free soil or ericaceous compost.
+However, this rarely works well and is a bit of a risk.

 Container growing is best

 Instead, it is much better and easier to grow ericaceous plants in large pots filled with Levington ericaceous (lime free) compost.